ABSanthosh/Portable-QR-Code-Qenerator-with-python/README.md

 ## Portable-QR-Code-Qenerator-with-python
+Generate Qr codes on the go!!
+No internet connection required!!

 # Objective
 1.The main objective of the application is to utilise new libraries and produce QR Code for the given data.
 2.Also this application bypasses the saving process beforing displaying it.